emastho/vixenydocs/src/routes/framework/init/+page.md

 ## How?

-Well, it's all thanks to the functional paradigm, but don't get it twisted, Vixeny was designed to be as friendly as possible with everyone! so don't expect a tutorial on how to learn FP, you are here to enjoy the flexibility of Vixeny and to use it wherever you need it.
+Actually, it all boils down to the functional paradigm, but let's keep things straightforward.
+Vixeny was crafted with friendliness in mind for everyone!
+So, you won’t be bogged down by complex tutorials on functional programming.
+Instead, you’re here to explore the flexibility and to apply it wherever it suits your needs.

 ## Why `Vixeny`?